 Upgrading to Daylite 6

 You can upgrade to Daylite 6 Self-Serve if you prefer to manage your own server.
 It works exactly the same way as Daylite Server 5 worked in terms of licensing, data management and network access.
 Or you can upgrade to Daylite Cloud – whichever makes the most sense for you.
 If you’re interested in moving to Daylite Cloud, just follow these steps to contact us and our team will help pack up your data boxes and move you into your new home in the cloud.
-If you purchased Daylite 5 between September 30, 2015 and December 1st 2015, you get a free pass to Daylite 6.
-You can contact us to redeem.
+If you purchased Daylite 5 between September 30, 2015, and December 1st, 2015, you get a free pass to Daylite 6.
+Please contact us within 30 days to redeem.

 We worked really hard to make sure that the existing plugin APIs continue to work the same, however, there are a few small tweaks needed.
 If you are using any plugins, please contact the developer for an updated version for Daylite 6.

 We are really proud of Daylite 6.
-It’s an epic release that will change the landscape for us.
+It’s an epic release that will change the landscape for us and CRM for small business.
 Our team has worked very hard on it for a long time.
-We hope you enjoy!
+We hope you enjoy it!

 Until next time…